 The 1,000-acre Corral Canyon State Park protects a span of the Santa Monica Mountains between Dan Blocker Beach and Malibu Creek State Park.
 This is the only canyon on the Los Angeles County side of the range that remains undeveloped from the ridge top down to PCH, allowing the 2.5-mile loop through the park to plunge hikers in to a world of natural scenery and vegetation.

 The Corral Canyon Loop begins at Sara Wan Trailhead, which is located just off PCH next to Malibu Seafood and Deli.
-There is a five-dollar fee to park at the trailhead and there is no parking allowed on the north side of PCH.
+A five-dollar fee is charged to park at the trailhead.
+Parking is not allowed on the north side of PCH near the trailhead.

 The start of the trail along PCH